drqa/book-manager/README.md

-# Flask application used from tracking and managing personal libraries and reading lists.
+Flask application used for tracking and managing personal libraries and reading lists.